Community Detection on Block Models with Geometric Kernels: Introduction

 The main contributions of the present paper are: \begin{itemize} \item Information-theoretic conditions on the GKBM model parameters that guarantee the possibility of exact recovery (existence of a strongly consistent estimator) of node communities for a large class of geometric kernels. \item A general analytical framework to obtain tight impossibility results for exact recovery on graphs generated from spatial kernels. \item A linear-time algorithm that achieves exact recovery under mild assumptions on the kernel. \end{itemize} We restrict ourselves to the case of one-dimensional RGGs in this work, but we believe that most of the techniques carry over to higher dimensions as well.
-The rest of the paper is organized as follows: Section~\ref{sec:model} describes the GKBM model, and Section~\ref{sec:prob_stat} states the exact recovery problem and discusses in detail the related literature.
-The main results are presented in Section \ref{sec:main_results}, and the linear-time algorithm is described in Section~\ref{sec:algorithm}.
+The rest of the paper is organized as follows: Section~\ref{sec:model} describes the GKBM model, and Section~\ref{sec:prob_stat} states the exact recovery problem.
+The linear-time algorithm and main results are presented in Section \ref{sec:main_results}.
 The proofs of the impossibility and achievability results are provided in Section~\ref{sec:impossibility} and Section~\ref{sec:achievability}, respectively, with some auxiliary results provided in the appendix.
 Section~\ref{sec:conclusions} concludes the paper.